There’s a lot of focus on pre-purchase conversion, but the forgotten art of post-purchase conversion is one that has a huge impact to the bottom line.

 On your tracking page, which should live on your own domain, you have a blank canvas on which to showcase your brand and build a connection with your customer.
 You should be aiming to frame that high-traffic tracking page with images of products and promotions; show them an ad for a shirt that could match the shoes they’ve just bought, or inform them that you have a sale on throw cushions in case they need some to match their new bedding.

 In the video, Kerry says that retailers want to have control to create branded last mile delivery tracking pages that capitalise on conversion opportunities.

 “It gives them the ability to very easily and quickly update the content.
-So, for example, a log of retailers want to keep their content that matches their website or want to change the personalised offers, and therefore they can quickly update the imagery and text so it gets to the customer instantly.”
+So, for example, a lot of retailers want to keep their content matching their website homepage or want to change the personalised offers, and therefore they can quickly update the imagery and text so it gets to the customer instantly.”